SIDDHANTKOHLI123/Projects-/NuworksSpringBoot/readme.md

 IDE : Spring Tool Suite

 Roles
-Role	Description
+Role Description:

-Coop Faculty	Check Unassigned Students in the system and assign students to themselves.
+Coop Faculty-	Check Unassigned Students in the system and assign students to themselves.
 Create / Update and Delete Jobs in the System.
 View their Profile.
 View all their Student Applications in a PDF.
 View Statistics of the system using AJAX

-Student	View their profile.
+Student	- View their profile.
 View all the Jobs in the system and apply for them only if they have a Coop Faculty assigned.
 Create Applications.
 View all the applications in the system.
 Delete Applications.